PORTLAND FIRE STATIONS THROUGH HISTORY

 Truck 2 - 1993 to Present

 Station 2 was originally built as the Water Department facility for the Parkrose area.
+City of Portland annexations would bring it into the city of Portland's property inventory.
 In 1985, it was refitted to serve as a fire station.
-Many upgrades took place over the following years as the station was built as well as the offices and drill tower.
+Many upgrades took place over the following years as the station was built.
+Offices, classrooms, a drill tower, and a variety of training props would populate the grounds .
 It eventually became the home of the Training Division for Portland Fire & Rescue.
-The buildings in the back house the Training Academy.
-The station itself houses Engine 2 and, since 1993, Truck 2.
-They provide in-service training for new hires as they transition from the Training Academy to a regular company.
-The drill grounds serve the entire department and have a variety of training aids which include a drill tower, burn building, trench rescue prop, driver training area, and extrication drill areas.
+This includes the training academy.
+The station itself was occupied by Engine 2 in 1985 and Truck 2 in 1993.
+This is the home for in-service training for firefighters who have completed the Training Academy.
+The drill grounds serve all of Portland Fire with a variety of training aids, including a burn building, trench rescue prop, driver training area, and extrication drill areas.
+The buildings remain in service today.

 4334 NE 148th Avenue